jbush001/NyuziProcessor/README.md

 4. C/C++ cross compiler toolchain targeting this architecture.
 Download and build from https://github.com/jbush001/NyuziToolchain using instructions
    in the README file in that repository.
+5. ImageMagick (to create framebuffer grabs from 3D engine)
 5. Optional: Emacs v23.2+, for
    [AUTOWIRE/AUTOINST](http://www.veripool.org/projects/verilog-mode/wiki/Verilog-mode_veritedium).
 (This can be used in batch mode by typing 'make autos' in the rtl/ directory).
 6. Optional: Java (J2SE 6+) for visualizer app